zmwaris/hardcode/_posts/2023-04-02-variables-functions-classes.markdown

     }
 {% endhighlight %}

-Now let us break up the keywords and look into each part seperately to understand better.
+Defining a function in JAVA uses different keyword with accessability and return types.
+Let's look into it: